OCA/server-tools/configuration_helper/readme/DESCRIPTION.rst

 This class:

-  * creates automatically related fields in 'whatiwant.config.settings' using those defined in 'res.company': it avoids duplicated field definitions.
+  * creates automatically related fields in 'res.config.settings' using those defined in 'res.company': it avoids duplicated field definitions.
   * company_id field with default value is created
   * onchange_company_id is defined to update all related fields